 A graduate of Georgian College, Humber College and Ryerson University Marguerite has worked with the Ontario Neurotrauma foundation since 2008.
 She is Coordinator for the Fall Prevention Community of Practice and supports the Loop online community.
 Thomas was a Public Health nurse from 1987 -2008, has focused on injury prevention since 1996.
 At the Grey Bruce Public Health Unit she specialized in the Prevention of Falls in Older Adults and implemented the ONF “Stay on Your Feet’ Project.
 Thomas has lived experience as a caregiver.
 She is a member of several fall prevention coalitions and the RNAO expert panel to revise the Fall Prevention Guidelines.

-Natalia Viunyk, M.Econ
+Natalia Viunyk, CPA